-Learn how to apply for a credit card in Australia when you're an immigrant.
+Learn how to apply for a credit card in Australia if you're an immigrant.

 There is a limited number of credit cards you can apply for as a temporary resident, permanent resident or visa-holder in Australia.
-Before you can get approved for a credit card in Australia, you'll also have to meet a range of specific requirements that relate to your residency status, employment and income.
+Before you can get approved for a credit card, you'll have to meet a range of specific requirements that relate to your residency status, employment and income.
 Here, you can learn about the different details and steps you need to take to get a credit card as an immigrant to Australia.

 What requirements do I need to meet to apply for a credit card as an immigrant to Australia?